AndreFGard/andrebot-api/README.md

 # andrebot-api

 ## Authentication
-For methods that require admin authentication, the headers should contain the fields:
+Methods that require admin authentication, the headers should contain the fields:
 - password: (your admin password)
 - platform: (your admin name)

 ## Platforms
-For now, the only platforms available are telegram and discord. a web platform will be created eventually.
-Use **dsc** to refer to discord and **tg** to refer to telegram
+Currently, the only platforms available are telegram (tg), discord (dsc) and web (web)

 ## Routes documentation
 ### Status codes: